Azure-Samples/azure-video-indexer-samples/README.md

 ## Contents

-Contains samples code for Video Indexer API and Widgets
+Here you can find code samples and project examples of how to use Video Indexer, integrated it with your product, and expand our out-of-the-box offering by integrating with other products.

 | File/folder                 | Description                                           | Owner        |
 |-----------------------------|-------------------------------------------------------|--------------|